TheShubhamArya/Music-Detection-Lyrics-Generator-App/README.md

 https://www.youtube.com/watch?v=QMO2cJNtn50

 #### Note
->This is not a completed project.
+-This is not a completed project.
 It may have some errors or bugs.
->The lyrics API may not work well with lyrics in other languages (not English).
+-The lyrics API may not work well with lyrics in other languages (not English).